 - Educating both employees and customers about their shared responsibility to help protect each other in a COVID-19 environment.

 Travel businesses should consider implementing touchless solutions, where practical, to limit the opportunity for virus transmission while also enabling a positive travel experience.
 Such measures may include adopting contactless technologies or procedures for:

-- Payment for goods and services
+- Paying for goods and services

 - Automated ordering and pick-up for food and services